 The Second-level short specialisation degree in Research Methodology and Clinical Experimentation includes the following modules:

-• Design and conduct of randomised clinical trials (includes topical seminars on conducting clinical trials in specific clinical specialities)
+• Design and conduct of randomized clinical trials

 • GDPR/GCP Regulations